treehuggeriv/archive/README.md

   - A good opener should land you comfortably within emotional strata, can work way into sexual afterwards since starting off with that may be too awkward
 - Control over sex is a significant point of leverage
   - Many of their actions can be derived from this (e.g., makeup, dresses)
-  - You can liberate yourself you don't seek what they have
+  - You can liberate yourself if you don't seek what they have, otherwise all the power rests with them and you become needy
+  - If you're more interested in understanding their complexities as a person, then there's less leverage, more connection, and probably more sex too
 - Incorrect generalizations come out of inexperience in the field
   - No homogeneous genders exist in the world, should try exploring before lumping everyone together
   - When you truly come to accept that everyone has differences, you will start to see the true variation in the world for what it is instead of trying to cram everything into a single explanation